rhadp-example-repos/automotive-image-builder/README.md

-# Automotive SIG
+# Automotive sample images

-This is the central repository for the Automotive SIG.
-It contains recipes for building the images, information on how to download them, and documentation.
+This is the git repository for the Automotive SIG sample images.
+It contains recipes for building some sample automotive images and information on how to download them.

 For more information, visit: